brannerchinese/MelodyOfLyric/cantillation/README.md

         fluidsynth -i <soundfont> <MIDI file>

+ 1. Optionally, to convert the MIDI file to `.wav` etc.:

+        fluidsynth -i <soundfont> <MIDI file> -F <raw_file.raw>
+        sox -t raw -r 44100 -e signed -b 16 -c 1 <raw_file.raw> <sound_file.wav>

 What I have heard so far is poor, but actually better than hand-transcribed material I paid for.
 Possibly the transcriber was also using automated processes.

- 1. To convert the MIDI file to `.wav` etc.:

-        fluidsynth -i <soundfont> <MIDI file> -F <raw_file.raw>
-        sox -t raw -r 44100 -e signed -b 16 -c 1 <raw_file.raw> <sound_file.wav>

 [end]